 Underlying factors for getting carried away include anxiety, depression, poor impulse control.
 These are all behaviors that don’t have a direct relation to your personality.

 Take Our “Do I Have an Addictive Personality” Quiz

 Our free quiz takes less than five minutes to complete and will give you an idea of your personality.
 Please remember, this quiz is for educational purposes only.
 It’s not a diagnosis.
 Speak with a mental health professional to discuss any symptoms of addiction.

 Do Addictive Behaviors Lead to Addiction?

-Since some people are more likely to develop a substance use disorder, we often blame their personalities for placing them at risk.
-However, research points to someone’s genes for their likeability to have an addictive personality rather than their personalities.
+Some people are more likely to develop a substance use disorder.
+We often blame their personalities for placing them at risk.
+But, research says it’s someone’s genes that increase their risk of addiction.

-Still, some personality traits can point to addiction.
+Some personality traits can point to addiction, especially people who seek short-term thrills.
 People with a higher risk of addiction are:

 - Related to others struggling with addiction

 - Obsessive and compulsive traits